kerns/commander-v/README.md

 ## The _Rest_ of the Story (Epilogue)

 A restless boy, determined to see the world, lost his way back home at what he thought was the end of his journey.
-It turned out to be the true beginning.

-He went on to spend the better part of a decade at sea, in close quarters with Commander V. During this time, he was captivated and ultimately transformed by the Commander's unwavering passion for tidiness, coherence, and context.
+Fate had him spend a decade more at sea, in close quarters with a man he would come to know as Commander V.

+During this time, the boy was captivated and ultimately transformed by the Commander's unwavering passion for tidiness, coherence, and context in all aspects of his care for the ship.

-As their time together drew to a close, the man who was once a boy turned toward home with the burden of a debt he knew he could never repay.
+As their time together drew to a close, the boy felt heavy with the burden of a debt he knew he could never repay.
 Not for the years of food, shelter, and companionship – but for the gift of a new, or as he would one day come to describe it, _different_ way of thinking.

-On the day he bid farewell to The Commander, he made a solemn promise: to do everything in his power to create a world that would know and remember the Commander's name.

-"Don't worry, Commander," he said.
-"I will make sure the world knows who you are."

-Commander replied, "I am not worried, my friend.
-I have always known who I am.
-Besides.
-It is not about knowing.
-It's about _understanding_."
+In the years that followed, he lost the burden of that debt.
+But never an opportunity to signal a public tribute to Commander V. Why, it's the reason [<a name="myfootnote1">1</a>] every Apple since the Lisa has used "Command V" for paste.

-Today, not only does the world know The Commander's name, but much of the world also interacts with it, literally, every day.
-All thanks to a boy, who grew into a man – a man we remember as **STEVE JOBS**.
+All thanks to a boy, who grew into a man.
+And that man's name? **STEVE JOBS**.

-And his promised tribute to Commander V?
-None other than the most indispensable and widely used combination of keyboard keys ever conceived by human brain cells, featured on every Mac desktop and laptop since 1984: Command + V

-_Think about it_. ✌️

 ## Feedback

 Bugs, ideas, feedback and pull requests can go to [GitHub issue tracker](https://github.com/kerns/commander-v/issues).
 The Commander is listening.
 If you're using and enjoying Commander V, please consider leaving a review on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=kerns.commander-v).
-This motivates The Commander to stay sailin'.
+This motivates Commander to stay sailin'.

+## Footnotes

+<sup>[1](#myfootnote1)</sup> _Also_ Larry Tesler, Tim Mott, and Xerox PARC.
+But mostly Commander V.